Biography according to Jay

 Up until now I felt sort of lost.
 One very defining moment in my musical career was to get into the mindset that I was going to do this TV-show, and to be able to do that, you have to go in with an open mind and an open heart.
 Once I did that I found that I did enjoy other types of music as well and it wasn’t only rock n’ roll that did it for me anymore.
 That’s when I decided that I wanted to go a different way and at least try to play the blues and country.
 This is for me a journey thru all kinds of ways to incorporate blues and country with either pop music or rock or jazz.

-Right now I’m playing around with an acoustic sound, which fits me better when Im out doing gigs.
-It’s a tough market out there and it’s hard to maintain a proper band.
+Right now I’m playing around with an acoustic sound, which fits me better when I’m out doing solo gigs.
 I just came up with the idea of having it sound more like what I do when I play live, and that is mostly acoustic performed.
 So I talked things over with my record label and they paired me up with this guy called Mattias Tell, who is really good at what he does.
-We’ve recorded eight singles as of now and there is more coming.
-I hope you’ll like it. :)
+We’ve recorded eight singles as of now and the latest full length album, Young Guns was released September 2019.
+I hope you’ll like it. :) And also new for 2019 is my S.C.R. band for full band gigs.
+More to follow…